AsadUllah1010/App-User-Segmentation-/README.md

 6. New Password Request: The number of times the user requested a new password;
 7. Last Visited Minutes: Minuted passed by when the user was last active;
 8. Status: Installed if the application is installed and uninstalled if the user has deleted the application
+# Conclusion
+The blue segment shows the segment of users the app has retained over time.
+The red segment indicates the segment of users who just uninstalled the app or are about to uninstall it soon.
+And the green segment indicates the segment of users that the application has lost.
+So this is how you can segment users based on how they engage with the app.
+App users segmentation helps businesses find retained users, find the user segment for a marketing campaign, and solve many other business problems where you need to search for users based on similar characteristics.
+# Contributing
+If you are interested in contributing to the project, please create a fork of the repository and submit a pull request.
+All contributions are welcome and appreciated.